4d/docs/website/translated_docs/es/ORDA/glossary.md

 ## Bloqueo optimista

 In "optimistic lock" mode, entities are not locked explicitly before updating them.
 Each entity has an internal stamp that is automatically incremented each time the entity is saved on disk.
 The entity.save( ) or entity.drop( ) methods will return an error if the stamp of the loaded entity (in memory) and the stamp of the entity on disk do not match, or if the entity has been dropped.
 Optimistic locking is only available in ORDA implementation.
-See also "Pessimistic lock".
+Ver también " Bloqueo pesimista ".

-## Pessimistic Lock
+## Bloqueo pesimista

 A "pessimistic lock" means that an entity is locked prior to its being accessed, using the entity.lock( ) method.
 Other processes can neither update nor drop the entity until it is unlocked.
 The classic 4D language only allows pessimistic locks.
-See "Optimistic lock".
+Ver "Bloqueo optimista".

 ## Propiedad